-The European staff of technicians and scientists, together with local skill and labour, had developed at Trinidad Leaseholds in the Pointe-a-Pierre refinery the high octane fuel that had attracted the air pioneers who in turn had caught the imagination of a generation of young men.
+The staff European of technicians and scientists, together with local skill and labour, had developed at Trinidad Leaseholds in the Pointe-a-Pierre refinery the high octane fuel that had attracted the air pioneers who in turn had caught the imagination of a generation of young men.
 These, after serving in the RAF, returned to build what was for a while an institution that made us all proud.
-This was the core from which the airline's 'esprit de corps' came: BWIA was born out of the patriotic fervour that had won the war.
+This was the core from which the airline's 'esprit de corps' came: BWIA was born out of the patriotic fervour that had won the Second World War.